 The primary purpose of the interfund balances is to cover costs in specific funds where revenues were not received by June 30.
-These interfund balances will be repaid once the anticipated revenues are
+These interfund balances will be repaid once the anticipated revenues are received.
+Since the interfund balances are not expected to be repaid within one year they are considered to be long-term advances due to other funds and advances due from other funds.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (Continued)